Phonon Monte Carlo

 Internal scattering

 Beside the surface scattering, phonon can also experience internal scattering.
-The internal scattering means all scattering processes like impurity scattering, phonon-phonon scattering (including Normal and Umklapp scatterings).
+The internal scattering includes all resistive scattering processes like impurity scattering, phonon-phonon scattering.
 In the simulation, this kind of scattering programmed to occur when certain time (relaxation time) passed since last scattering of any kind.
 In other words, if phonon runs for too long without any scatterings, it’s getting more and more likely to be scattered due to phonon-phonon process.
 The relaxation time is calculated depending on the phonon frequency, temperature, and polarization.

 Distributions and statistics